CatalaLang/catala-book/src/4-howto.md

 In catala, monetary values are represented as an integer number of cents.

 A calculation with the catala `money` type always result in an amount rounded to the nearest cent.
+This means, that, when performing intermediate computations on money, rounding must be considered by the programmer at each step.
+This aims at making review by domain experts easier, since for each intermediate value, they can follow along and perform example computations with a simple desk calculator.

 The `round of` builtin will round to the nearest monetary unit (e.g. euro or dollar).